|

 Click here for the site directory. |

-| Please consider linking to this site! | Click here to email us. |
+Please consider linking to this site! | Click here to email us. |

-Chervil the herb should need no introduction; what may is the version of it that is grown not for its leaves but for its root, which is used in a culinary sense much like any other root.
-This is now a little-known vegetable--though once, long ago, it was popular; for a while, one could find it in one or two seedsmen's listings, but it apparently didn't move enough and now it has vanished from everywhere we can find save one U.K. supplier.
-Its flavor is said (we haven't tried it yet) to be a sort of cross between carrots and chestnuts--"floury and sweet, with a peculiar aromatic flavor" says the old Vilmorin vegetable guide (most other sources--though possibly just copying one another--also mention chestnuts and a "floury" composition, whatever that is).
-The shape of the root is stubby and bulbous, rather than the parsnippy elongated look common to most root vegetables.
+Its flavor is said (we haven’t yet tried it) to be a sort of cross between carrots and chestnuts—“floury and sweet, with a peculiar aromatic flavor” says the old Vilmorin vegetable guide (most other sources—though possibly just copying one another—also mention chestnuts and a “floury” composition, whatever that is).
+The shape of the root (see the image above left) is stubby and bulbous, rather than the parsnippy elongated look common to most root vegetables.

-Chervil-root seeds can have a low germination rate even under optimum conditions; it is wise to plant 2 or 3 seeds at each point where a plant is wanted, then see what emerges and thin--if necessary--to the most vigorous seedling when they look like they're starting to compete.
+Chervil-root seeds can have a low germination rate even under optimum conditions; it is wise to plant 2 or 3 seeds at each point where a plant is wanted, then see what emerges and thin—if necessary—to the most vigorous seedling when they look like they’re starting to compete.
 Chervil roots can probably be spaced at 2 to 3 inches, especially in a deep-dug or raised bed, or a container.

-Plant the seeds very shallow--incdeed, you might just place them on the surface and sift a tiny bit of soil or sand over them to keep them from blowing away.
+Plant the seeds very shallow—indeed, you might just place them on the surface and sift a tiny bit of soil or sand over them to keep them from blowing away.
 And be sure to keep their soil moist, especially till emergence.

 Chervil root, like chervil as such, requires moist soil.
 When the seedlings are young and small, cultivate well but carefully and not too deep.